 There are four sets of preferences, they’re as follows

 How we prefer to spend our time/where we get energy from

-Extroverted(E) – Often prefer to be around people, often action oriented, seek knowledge from many subjects, seeks frequent interaction, energized by other people, likes to repeat a learned skill, likes to tackle multiple tasks at once.
+Extroverted(E) – Often prefer to be around people, likes large social circles, often action oriented, seek knowledge from many subjects, seeks frequent interaction, energized by other people, likes to repeat a learned skill, likes to tackle multiple tasks at once.

 Introverted(I) – Often prefer to be alone to recharge their batteries, often thought oriented, think before acting, seek in depth knowledge of fewer subjects, less frequent but more substantial interaction, becomes bored more easily, likes to learn different skills, usually will have fewer friends however they will probably have a greater connection to those friends, usually more private people, prefers to focus on a single task at a time.

 Sensing(S) – Lives in the present, pays attention to the details, likes facts and details, relies on information gained from the five senses,(hearing, sight, taste, touch, smell), makes decisions based on experiences, more likely to be down to earth and sensible, usually more practical and looks for real world evidence to support an idea or concept.

 Intuition(N) – Lives in their own head, relies on intuition/gut instinct or theories to make decisions, tends to be unobservant, thinks about things which are not in the present, looks at the bigger picture and the future, considers connections and meaning and also implications of events and decisions, more likely to be creative, likes new ideas and concepts even if those ideas are not practical.

 How we react and prefer to deal with the outside world